Bradleycorn/ThemeUI/Documentation.docc/Customization.md

 ### Colors
-ThemeUI provides a rich color pallette with semantic color names via the <doc:ColorScheme> class.
+ThemeUI provides a rich color pallette with semantic color names via the <doc:ThemeColors> class.
 Colors fall into one of several categories, and categories may define one or more color variants.
 Apply your primary, secondary, and tertiary brand colors, as well as customing colors for common elements such as backgrounds, surfaces, and outlines.